Where To Buy Baltic Amber Teething Necklace

 Before buying teething necklace ask the seller about where their amber comes from, especially if buying on eBay or Amazon.
 Amber comes from around the world but only Baltic Amber has a high concentration of succinic acid — the key component affiliated with its healing properties.

 The best idea is to buy from trusted online shops located at the Baltic Sea [Poland, Lithuania].
-Of course, if you are ordering from USA, Australia or Canada or any other distant country, you need to be aware that the time of delivery might take few days.
+Of course, if you are ordering from USA, Australia or Canada or any other distant country, you need to be aware that the time of delivery might take from a few days up to two weeks.

 As with any online purchase, make sure you factor in shipping cost as well.
 It’s easy with if you buy an amber teething necklace from us — shipping is always free! — but shipping costs at other online merchants can significantly increase the final cost.

-How To Buy The Best Amber Teething Necklace?
+How To Buy The Best Baltic Amber Teething Necklace?

 Every mother wants to be sure that she goes for the best, safest and 100% pure Baltic Amber necklace for her baby.
 Therefore to make this choice easier, we have prepared a set of 5 Tips to take into consideration when buying Amber Teething Necklace.

-5 TIPS TO CHOOSE THE BEST AMBER TEETHING NECKLACE
+5 TIPS TO CHOOSE THE BEST BALTIC AMBER TEETHING NECKLACE

 - Material: Buy original, genuine product with a certificate of authenticity.
 To confirm you have purchased the real deal, try these two tests:

-- Put the amber necklace into a glass of salted water.
+- Insert your Baltic amber teething necklace into a glass of salted water.
 Genuine Amber will not sink.

 Watch how we also test if amber is real: